awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-commit.md

    The user name, email address, and commit message are optional, but help other users know who made the changes and why\.
 If you do not supply a user name, CodeCommit defaults to using your IAM user name or a derivation of your console login as the author name\.

-   For example, to create an initial commit for a repository that adds a `readme.md` file to a repository named *MyDemoRepo* in the *master* branch:
+   For example, to create a commit for a repository that adds a `meeting.md` file to a repository named *MyDemoRepo* in the *master* branch:

    ```
-   aws codecommit create-commit --repository-name MyDemoRepo --branch-name master --put-files "filePath=readme.md,fileContent='Welcome to our team repository.'"
+   aws codecommit create-commit --repository-name MyDemoRepo --branch-name master --parent-commit-id a4d4d5da-EXAMPLE --put-files "filePath=meeting.md,fileContent='We will use this file for meeting notes.'"
    ```

    If successful, this command returns output similar to the following: